We are a consortium of private colleges and universities that collaborate to use data to improve.

 In addition to sharing unit record data from the surveys, HEDS creates summary and/or comparison reports on key data elements from these surveys.
 HEDS does not share unit record data on the HERI Faculty Survey.

-- An active listserv – promotes the exchange of data, techniques, and other useful information between representatives of HEDS institutions.
+Promotes the exchange of data, techniques, and other useful information between representatives of HEDS institutions.

 How do we ensure that HEDS institutions won’t disclose each other’s confidential data?